XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/hoc.md

 ### How do I unlock new HOCs?

-> From chip analyzer or from their status page.
+> From chip analyzer or from their status page (accessible through garage or echelon formation).

 @ Visual